DSpace/RestContract/metadata-suggestions.md

 }
 ```

+The above example includes two possible operations: an option to replace the namevariant, and an option to add the newvalue as an additional author.
-If this patch is applied hereafter, the new metadata state is:
+Assuming the client chooses the first operation (replace the namevariant), the new metadata state is:

 ```json
 {